Hermonise-A/Growing-with-Data-Analytics/README.md

 From case management to project management to me means bridging the gap between the internal and the external.
 Using my experience to bring new life to data using a people-first approach.
 I have spent my personal time learning more about project management, data analytics and business intelligence through certifications.
 In my professional time I have spent time understanding various management systems,the value of stakeholder relationships, and sustaining business practices.

-I have formulated this repository to highlight what I have learned.
+I created this repository to highlight what I have learned.
 I would like to showcase and track my own growth as a Data Analyst.
 I want use data to look at where I started and where I am currently in own process at any given time in a more meaningful way.

 ## Education and Certifications